nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-overview.md

 Nevertheless, Nuxeo is committed to using the latest supported version of the Polymer 2.X framework, provided by Google to the community, when it helps fixing bugs, especially against evergreen browsers.
 {{! /multiexcerpt}}

+When developing using Nuxeo Web UI, make sure to set up your development environment according to the requirements described in the [Nuxeo Web UI repository](https://github.com/nuxeo/nuxeo-web-ui/blob/maintenance-3.0.x/README.md#install-dependencies).

 {{{multiexcerpt 'webui-functional-overview' space='userdoc' page='web-ui'}}}